 PAND/POR xmm1 xmm2: execute AND/OR operation on the two 128-bit XMM registers.

 It has been noted that a 128-bit data vector can be loaded into 128-bit XMM register, which is particularly useful for the vectorization of the scalar compression algorithms.
 As discussed in Section 3.1, each four consecutive integers in a quadruple are distributed into four data components by adopting the 4-way vertical layout.
 More importantly, the four integers in a quadruple are encoded in the same way (e.g., with the same bit width), which makes it feasible to process four 32-bit data components simultaneously with SIMD instructions.
 For encoding and decoding integers, we are able to vectorize the shift and mask operations for each four integers with SIMD instructions, which yields a 75% reduction in the number of instruction operations.
-A 128-bit data vector kept in the XMM register and not be written back to memory until all the integers in it are encoded, which the number of memory accesses.
+(See Section 4.4.)

 Overall organization of the following sections